By Eloke-Young Splendor

 2. Handling the Feeling of Being in a new grade or class: A new grade implies more responsibilities, assignments and higher expectations which kids often find stressful during the first few weeks of resumption.
 When mothers learn to recognize this, the ability to eliminate stress is quite predictable.
 A great way to tackle the overwhelming feeling of uncertainty which may be associated with this period is engaging your kids in summer coaching classes.
 This gives her the privilege of being tutored on a personal level which is more interactive and less competitive.
 Summer coaching classes will help the child familiarize with the upcoming lessons as well as create the right zeal needed for the new school session.

-3. Handling the scolding from last grade failure: You might think that visiting the cinema and other kiddies fun places during summer will make your little 10 year old loose memory of the distention she had to undergo for flopping her arithmetic exams last academic session, but that’s a big lie.
-Transition from summer to school might be the child’s worst nightmare if she has not dealt properly with the failures of the previous session.
-Learn to spend time discussing the achievements and failures of the previous session; allow her express her fears or even make efforts to spot out the fears from her body language and words.
+3. Handling the scolding from last grade failure: You might think that visiting the cinema and other kiddies fun places during summer will make your little 10-year-old loose memory of the distention she had to undergo for flopping her arithmetic exams last academic session, but that’s a big lie.
+The transition from summer to school might be the child’s worst nightmare if she has not dealt properly with the failures of the previous session.
+Learn to spend time discussing the achievements and failures of the previous session; allow her to express her fears or even make efforts to spot out the fears from her body language and words.
 Then help her build confidence for the new session.
 Every kid likes to know that mum believes in them so let her know you believe she is going to bring in the distinctions this term.
-Give her the good luck charm which is your approval of success as this can ignite the back to school fever pitch.
+Give her the good luck charm which is your approval of success as this can ignite the back to a school fever pitch.

-5. Handling the fear of a first time in school: The deafening sound of tears and screams emerging from school buses and school environment at the beginning of a New Year and session can be so deafening.
+5. Handling the fear of first time in school: The deafening sound of tears and screams emerging from school buses and school environment at the beginning of a New Year and session can be so deafening.
 Since it’s a new session and so many kids will find themselves within the four walls of a learning institution for the first time it’s not absurd for children to raise sounds of displeasure on their first day of school.
-Visiting the school with your kid before resumption can help her get familiar with school environment.
+Visiting the school with your kid before resumption can help her get familiar with the school environment.
 Kindergarten’s first drop off in school can be very tough for both the kid and her mom as well but she has to find smart ways to deal with it.
 Be strong enough to say goodbye without looking back as well as avoid long goodbye routines.
 Trusting your kids’ teacher will be very helpful in handling this fear.

-Of course here’s a new school year and you are about to begin another journey of nurturing your child’s learning experience, giving her an extraordinary back to school experience will create the big path of success needed for the year.
-For children, learning becomes more impactful when it is spiced up with fun not fears.
-Finding creative measures to ignite the back to school fever pitch in your child will make learning easier and more fun for them, as well as help you ensure you are familiar with her school life.
+Of course, here’s a new school year and you are about to begin another journey of nurturing your child’s learning experience, giving her an extraordinary back to school experience will create the big path of success needed for the year.
+For children, learning becomes more impactful when it is spiced up with fun, not fears.
+Finding creative measures to ignite the back to a school fever pitch in your child will make learning easier and more fun for them, as well as help you ensure you are familiar with her school life.